StoneT2000/Dimensions/README.md

 ### Run a Tournament

-This framework also provides tournament running features, including [Round Robin](https://stonet2000.github.io/Dimensions/classes/_tournament_tournamenttypes_roundrobin_index_.roundrobintournament.html), and [Ladder](https://stonet2000.github.io/Dimensions/classes/_tournament_tournamenttypes_ladder_index_.laddertournament.html) type tournaments.
+This framework also provides tournament running features, which currently include [Round Robin](https://stonet2000.github.io/Dimensions/classes/_tournament_tournamenttypes_roundrobin_index_.roundrobintournament.html), [Elimination]() TODO Add link, and [Ladder](https://stonet2000.github.io/Dimensions/classes/_tournament_tournamenttypes_ladder_index_.laddertournament.html) type tournaments.
 Additionally, there are various ranking systems used, such as Win/Tie/Loss and Trueskill.
+This section takes your through a really brief rundown of how to run a tournament.
+See [this wiki page](https://github.com/StoneT2000/Dimensions/wiki/Running-Tournaments) for more in depth details on setting up the various kinds of tournaments

 Here is how you run a tournament.
 First, you will need a `resultHandler` function.
 This function must given to the tournament to indicate how the results of a `match` should be interpreted.
 Recall that these results are returned by the `getResult` command in your design.
 It is suggested to provide these result handlers in your `Design`.